jonathanhoy/pokematch/pseudocode.md

 - matching logic --> write function to match and that function is fired in componentDidUpdate. make MatchLogic a HOC? ✅
 - using flipped boolean conditionally add to state and flip card ✅
 - win condition logic ✅
-- move high score form submit into its own component
+- move high score form submit into its own component ✅
 - refactor high scores to be sorted by difficulty ✅
 - only show high score submit form if high score is eligible
+    - take the #5 score on the leaderboard, submit to firebase and have the submit form listen to that node, only if submitform score is lower than the node should the submit form appear
+- style winlogic component

 ## Form requirements
 - Quickplay (5 pairs, any pokemon)